Our Editorial Team

 Emily Clark is a Safety Editor at BLR, where she oversees the day-to-day operations of Safety.BLR.com, writes and edits news articles, manages content for BLR’s OSHA Compliance Advisor newsletter, and more.
 Prior to joining BLR, she spent three years as an editor in the publishing industry, adapting print books of all genres to be recorded as audiobooks.
 She graduated cum laude and Phi Beta Kappa from Northwestern University, where she received her B.A. in English Literature and Psychology.

-Amanda Czepiel, JD is a Legal Editor for BLR’s environmental publications, focusing primarily on water-related issues.
-Ms. Czepiel has clerked in the Environmental Enforcement Division of the Department of Justice in Washington, D.C., and with the Connecticut Fund for the Environment in New Haven, Connecticut.
-Prior to attending law school, she worked as an environmental educator and naturalist for the National Park Service, and also in the culinary field, with Clark Wolf Company, a New York-based food and restaurant consulting firm.
+Amanda Czepiel, J.D., is the Managing Editor of BLR’s environmental publications, and has been with BLR since 2007.
+Before joining BLR, Ms. Czepiel clerked in the Environmental Enforcement Division of the Department of Justice in Washington, D.C., and with the Connecticut Fund for the Environment in New Haven, Connecticut.
+Prior to attending law school, she worked as an environmental educator and naturalist for the National Park Service and for the Hawthorne Valley Farm Visiting Students Program.
 She received a Bachelor of Arts in Anthropology from the University of Pennsylvania, a Master of Arts in Food Studies from the Department of Nutrition, Food Studies and Public Health at New York University, and her Juris Doctorate from the University of Connecticut School of Law.
-She is a member of the Water Environment Federation, the Connecticut chapter of the Society of Women Environmental Professionals, and the American Bar Association, and is admitted to practice in Connecticut.
+She is a member of the Connecticut chapter of the Society of Women Environmental Professionals and the American Bar Association, and is admitted to practice in Connecticut.

 Elizabeth M. Dickinson is a Legal Editor for BLR’s environmental publications, focusing primarily on hazardous waste related topics.
 Ms Dickinson has covered environmental developments since 1994.
 Before joining BLR, she was an associate in the law firm Cummings & Lockwood and an attorney at Aetna Life and Casualty, both in Hartford, Connecticut.
 She received a Bachelor of Arts degree, cum laude, in English and American Literature and Language from Harvard University and her Juris Doctorate, cum laude, from the University of Connecticut School of Law, where she was an Articles Editor of the Connecticut Law Review.
 Ms. Dickinson is a member of the Connecticut chapter of the Society of Women Environmental Professionals and the Connecticut Bar Association and is licensed to practice law in Connecticut.